Global convergence of optimized adaptive importance samplers: Background

 \subsection{Adaptation as global nonconvex optimization}

-When $q_\theta$ is an exponential family density, it is shown that $\rho(\theta)$, and consequently $R(\theta)$, are convex functions \citep{ryu2014adaptive,ryu2016convex,akyildiz2021convergence}.
-Based on this, \citet{akyildiz2021convergence} have derived algorithms which minimize $\rho$ and $R$ assuming an exponential family $q_\theta$.
+When $q_\theta$ is an exponential family density, it is shown that $\rho(\theta)$, and consequently $R(\theta)$, are convex functions \cite{ryu2014adaptive,ryu2016convex,akyildiz2021convergence}.
+Based on this, \cite{akyildiz2021convergence} have proved convergence rates for stochastic gradient based adaptation algorithms which minimize $\rho$ and $R$ (i.e. the variance of the importance weights) assuming an exponential family $q_\theta$.
 They proved finite-time uniform MSE bounds since convex optimization algorithms have well-known convergence rates.
 In particular, they showed that the optimized AIS with stochastic gradient descent as the minimization procedure has $\mathcal{O}(1/\sqrt{k}N + 1/N)$ convergence rate which vanishes as $k$ and $N$ grows.
 While this rate is first of its kind for adaptive importance samplers, it has been limited to a single proposal family (the exponential family).
 In general, when $q_\theta$ is not from exponential family, then $\rho$ and $R$ are non-convex functions.

 In this paper, we do not limit the choice of $q_\theta$ to any fixed proposal family.
 Therefore, in the adaptation step, we are interested in solving the global nonconvex optimization problem